base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 execution trace subgames at `SPLIT_DEPTH + 1` are initialized with a claim that commits to the entire execution trace between two consecutive output roots (a block `n -> n+1` state transition).
 As we'll see later, there can be multiple claims, committing to different output roots and FPVM states in the FDG.

+### Anchor State

+An anchor state, or anchor output root, is a previous output root that is assumed to be valid.
+An FDG is always initialized with an anchor state and execution is carried out between this anchor state and the [claimed output root](#claims).
+FDG contracts pull their anchor state from the [Anchor State Registry](#anchor-state-registry) contract.
+The initial anchor state for a FDG is the genesis state of the L2.

+Clients must currently gather L1 data for the window between the anchor state and the claimed state.
+In order to reduce this L1 data requirement, [claims](#claims) about the state of the L2 become new anchor states when dispute games resolve in their favor.
+FDG contracts set their anchor states at initialization time so that these updates do not impact active games.

+### Anchor State Registry

+The Anchor State Registry is a registry that maps FDG types to their current [anchor states](#anchor-state).
+The Anchor State Registry is specific to Fault Dispute Game contracts and may not be applicable to other types of dispute game contracts that do not have the same concept of state that progresses over time.

 ### DAG